-- 1. General approach to parenting including how caregiver was parented; - 2.
-Disciplinary practices including how caregiver was disciplined; - 3.
+- 1. Behavioral health issues in the family, how they are managed and how they impact the safety of children in the family; - 2.
+Substance abuse issues in the family, how they are managed and how they impact the safety of children in the family; - 3.
 Child functioning /characteristics for each child in the family; - 4.
-Behavioral health issues in the family, how they are managed and how they impact the safety of children in the family; - 5.
-Substance use/abuse issues in the family, how they are managed, and how they impact the safety of children in the family; - 6.
+General approach to parenting including how caregiver was parented; - 5.
+Disciplinary practices including how caregiver was disciplined; - 6.
 Housing/environment/and ability to meet children's basic needs; - 7.
 Family dynamics and their support system; and - 8.
 Medical Issues within the family, how they are managed and how they impact child safety.